rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-illustrative-content.md

 >Details of illustrative content: <CITE>Map on endpapers</CITE>

 >Example:
+>Illustrative content: <CITE>portraits</CITE>
->Details of illustrative content: <CITE>Photos of film's stars, Greer Garson and Clark Gable, appear on front and rear endpapers and dust jacket</CITE>
+>Details of illustrative content: <CITE>Portraits of film stars, Greer Garson and Clark Gable, appear on front and rear endpapers and dust jacket</CITE>

 ---